-The Commission for Environmental Cooperation (CEC) is a cooperative agreement between the three countries of North America: Canada, Mexico, and the United States.
-The CEC's mission is to facilitate collaboration and public participation in conservation, protection, and enhancement of the North

-American environment, specifically in the context of increasing economic, trade, and social links among the three countries.
+The Commission for Environmental Cooperation (CEC) is an international organization that supports cooperation among Canada, Mexico, and the United States to address issues of environmental concern in North America.
+The CEC's mission is to facilitate collaboration and public participation in conservation, protection, and enhancement of the North American environment, specifically in the context of increasing economic, trade, and social links among the three countries.
 Mercury is considered persistent, bioaccumulative, and toxic by the CEC.
-Thus, the CEC Council has prepared a North American Regional Action Plan (NARAP) to determine the level of contamination in the environment and in humans, to follow the trends over time, and to support mercury monitoring needs (CEC, 2015).
+Thus, the CEC Council prepared a North American Regional Action Plan (NARAP) to determine the level of contamination in the environment and in humans, to follow the trends over time, and to support mercury monitoring needs.
+The NARAP was closed out in 2013 (CEC, 2015).